 It is an advancement in how they used to model gases that did not predict free gas.
 To optimize the safety in the RGBM algorithm, you must adjust your altitude settings.

 The Cobra 3 connects to your PC through a USB dongle and is compatible with Movescount, Suunto’s mobile application that functions as a dive log.
 Movescount functions with the DM4 software allowing you to download your dive data to the mobile app anywhere you are.

-The biggest missing feature from this dive computer is the functionality of the compass.
+The biggest missing feature from this dive computer is the functionality of a fully functional compass.
 The very basic waypoint setting and minimal graphic display of 90° or 180° off of your waypoint can be difficult to navigate.
 Using the compass settings in this dive computer may not be useful for new divers or inexperienced navigators.

 It would also be nice if there were an option to use this computer as a wrist mount.
 While having it look like a traditional pressure gauge and function similarly allows you to eliminate an additional piece of equipment; not having your data on your wrist can be a hindrance when diving.

 - Audio and Visual Alarms